HMS Psyche (1814): Background

 As the balance of power on the Great Lakes during the War of 1812 shifted between British and American forces, the naval effort turned to one of preservation.
 The opposing commanders on the Great Lakes, Sir James Yeo and Isaac Chauncey sought to build larger vessels to overpower the other while preventing an attack on their lines of communication.
 The ships that were constructed at Kingston, Upper Canada were similar in design to those being built for war on the oceans.
 In an effort to bolster the British squadron on the Great Lakes in 1813 following the loss at the Battle of Lake Erie, the British government created a plan where four pre-fabricated warships would be constructed in shipyards in Great Britain, dismantled and transported to Lower Canada where the vessels would be then transported up the Saint Lawrence River to Kingston for re-assembly.
 This plan came about due to the excess of material, builders and facilities available in Great Britain and all lacking in Upper Canada.

-The plan was rejected by General Sir George Prévost, commander of British forces in North America, believing that the idea would strain British supply lines between Montreal, Lower Canada and Kingston.
+The plan was rejected by General Sir George Prevost, commander of British forces in North America, believing that the idea would strain British supply lines between Montreal, Lower Canada and Kingston.
 The idea was resurrected in 1814 by the British government.
-Prévost turned to his officers and they recommended the plan once again be halted due to the impracticality of the transportation of warships.
+Prevost turned to his officers and they recommended the plan once again be halted due to the impracticality of the transportation of warships.
 The lack of material on the Great Lakes made it impossible to provide all the fittings and stores the ships would require and the special requirements that would be needed to transport the frames from Montreal to Kingston would be in danger of American attack.
-Prévost sent the rejection to London, but it arrived nearly two months after the first components of the warships had landed at Montreal.
+Prevost sent the rejection to London, but it arrived nearly two months after the first components of the warships had landed at Montreal.